Consensys/doc.goquorum/docs/HowTo/Use/adding_nodes.md

     !!! note
        Where you obtain this from will be dependent on the network.
 You may get it from an existing peer, or a network operator, or elsewhere entirely.

-1. Now we can start up the new node and let it sync with the network.
+1. Now you can start up the new node and let it sync with the network.
     The main difference now is the use of the `--raftjoinexisting` flag, which lets the node know that it is joining an existing network, which is handled differently internally.